xapian/xapian-docsprint/glossary.rst

  A family of probabilistic weighting schemes developed more recently than BM25.
 Xapian 1.3 adds supports for a number of such schemes.

+**Diversification**
+ In order to increase user’s satisfaction, the presented result set should not only be relevant to the search topic, but should also present a variety of perspectives, that is, the results should be different from one another, especially for ambiguous queries.
+The effectiveness of web search and the satisfaction of users can be enhanced by providing various results of a search query in a certain order of relevance and concern, known as diversification.

 **Document ID**
  A unique positive integer identifying a document in a Xapian database.